scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 In parallel to the main path of learning, we are encouraging individual and small-group projects, that participants share and present in the sessions.

-At the beginning of 2023, we will begin reading [Bayesian Modeling and Computation in Python](https://bayesiancomputationbook.com/welcome.html) by Osvaldo A. Martin, Ravin Kumar and Junpeng Lao, possibly after a few preparation sessions for relevant background.
+At the beginning of 2023, began reading [Bayesian Modeling and Computation in Python](https://bayesiancomputationbook.com/welcome.html) by Osvaldo A. Martin, Ravin Kumar and Junpeng Lao, possibly after a few preparation sessions for relevant background.

 Previously, we read the first half of [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919/) by Richard McElreath.
 This book has served an important role for this community, providing a friendly and inviting path for participants of diverse backgrounds.